AdobeDocs/app-builder/src/pages/resources/spectrum-intro/lesson4.md

   - Developer Tooling
 ---

-# Lesson 4: React Spectrum in Project Firefly
+# Lesson 4: React Spectrum in App Builder

 To initialize a Firefly app, let’s use the init command from the [CLI](https://github.com/adobe/aio-cli).